mt2017-tartu-shared-task/nmt-system-E/README.md

 ## Baseline system manual evaluation
 - We manually analyzed 60 baseline translations.
-- Our main observation was that the next problems exist:
+- Our main observation was that the next problems exist:<br>
-1. Grammatical problems:
+1. Grammatical problems:<br>
-1.1 Passive voice lost
+1.1 Passive voice lost<br>
-1.2 Wrong abreviation used.
+1.2 Wrong abreviation used. <br>
-2. Sentence meaning problems:
+2. Sentence meaning problems:<br>
-2.1 Reversed meaning used
+2.1 Reversed meaning used<br>
-2.2 Important words are lost
+2.2 Important words are lost<br>
-2.3 Meaning totally changed
+2.3 Meaning totally changed<br>
-2.4 Losts in meaning of relations between subject in sentence.
+2.4 Losts in meaning of relations between subject in sentence.<br>

 - Take a look at our motivating example produced by baseline system.
-You can see relevant examples in relevant numbers, and bold color for current problematic part:
+You can see relevant examples in relevant numbers, and bold color for current problematic part:<br>
-1.1 "Even   traditional   websites   die,   which   has   killed   a continuous   flow   of   information   from   social   networks."
+1.1 "Even   traditional   websites   die,   which   has   killed   a continuous   flow   of   information   from   social   networks." <br>
 1.2 "In   order   to   understand   the   size   of   this   figure,   1   TEN   is about   this   energy,   which   is   used   by   flying   mosquito."
-(In original sentence 1 TeV as unit mentioned).
+(In original sentence 1 TeV as unit mentioned).<br>
-2.1 "The   economy   has   good   times,   partly   because   the   EU countries   conclude   customs   duties   on   trade." (where in right translation custome duties are stoped).
+2.1 "The   economy   has   good   times,   partly   because   the   EU countries   conclude   customs   duties   on   trade." (where in right translation custome duties are stoped).<br>
-2.1 One more example: "Thanks   to   this,   every   student   and   other   student   are aware   of   Erasmus,   Leonardo   and   other   cross-border partnerships." (in right translation students like student programs).
+2.1 One more example: "Thanks   to   this,   every   student   and   other   student   are aware   of   Erasmus,   Leonardo   and   other   cross-border partnerships." (in right translation students like student programs).<br>
 2.2 "Since   pollution   does   not   feel   borders,   the   EU   has   been collectively   acting   in   this   area   for   years".
-(In original sentence, not EU itself, but its members).
+(In original sentence, not EU itself, but its members).<br>
 2.2 "Two   sides   discussed   the   views   of   the   international climate   change   debate   in   Copenhagen."
-(In original example, the debate took place in December).
+(In original example, the debate took place in December).<br>
-2.3 "Mr   Maris   Selga,   who   is   represented   in   the   Arab Republic   of   Egypt,   is   represented   by   Latvia."
+2.3 "Mr   Maris   Selga,   who   is   represented   in   the   Arab Republic   of   Egypt,   is   represented   by   Latvia." <br>
-2.4 "You   are   one   of   our   biggest   customers   and   we appreciate   the   commercial   transactions   you   have   done." (where in original sentence they appreciate transactions with them).
+2.4 "You   are   one   of   our   biggest   customers   and   we appreciate   the   commercial   transactions   you   have   done." (where in original sentence they appreciate transactions with them).<br>

 More details: [link](https://github.com/mt2017-tartu-shared-task/nmt-system-E/blob/master/reports/NMT%20lab3.pdf)